Disaster Loan Program

 Kelly says working to help the Storms develop their business website was a joy.

 “Working with Jenny and Bill has been a true pleasure.
 From the very beginning, Jenny embraced our advice and recommendations, putting in great effort to learn how to manage and update her website and social media,” Kelly said.
-“She has also been an incredible advocate by sharing our services with other entrepreneurs.”
+“She has also been an incredible help by sharing our services with other entrepreneurs.”

 Today, the Storms maintain their website, have increased sales, and market their business through social media.